The Unknown Blogger

 • Something that will last for a long time.

-• Something that doesn’t cost me a great deal.
+• Something that doesn’t cost me much.

 • Something that I can regularly update and add to.